 Unlike radon gas, which occurs naturally, the hazardous elements mentioned above are man made.
 They enter the soil because of accidents or industrial activities.
 When buildings are constructed near or on top of contaminated soil, there's a risk of hazardous vapor intrusion.

 If you're concerned about vapor intrusion, RCS can help.
 Contact us today to learn more about how we can provide you with quality vapor intrusion testing and mitigation.
-We offer free estimates in Murrysville, Pittsburgh, New Kensington and nearby.
+We offer estimates in Monroeville, Pittsburgh, New Kensington and nearby.

 Since hazardous vapor intrusion into buildings is often associated with soil contamination, the Environmental Protection Agency has done considerable research in this area.
 The EPA provides basic information about vapor intrusion as well as detailed guidance for vapor intrusion mitigation (also called soil vapor extraction).
 This EPA vapor intrusion guidance is important for all people throughout the United States to accept and use to take action.